MIT-LCP/mimic-website/content/mimicdata/io.md

 The difficulty in merging the databases arose due primarily to two factors: the lower resolution of information archiving in the CareVue system, and the different definition of an 'order' in the databases.

 The aim of this section is to provide all the detail into how these data were merged: this information is not necessary to understand for the purposes of using the database, but will provide insight into the format of the IOEVENTS table.
-We always welcome suggestions from the community on improving the format and usability of the table.
+We welcome suggestions from the community on improving the format and usability of the table.

 ## Philips CareVue